suites-dev/docs.suites.dev/docs/overview/migrating-from-automock.md

 ## The Shift from Automock

-This transition from Automock's culmination at version `2.1.0` to Suites' inaugural launch at version `3.0.0` brings forth expanded functionality and enhanced support.
-To facilitate a smooth transition, Automock will continue to receive critical fixes, but its development will cease with version `2.1.0`, making way for the future with Suites.
+Version `3.0.0` of Suites is the first release after Automock's `v2.1.0` completion, and it comes with it more features and better support.
+Automock will still get critical fixes until version `v2.1.0`, when development will stop to make way for Suites.
+This will help with the transition.

 ## Migration